 - Click the arrow to the right of the Quick Access toolbar.

-- Select the command you wish to add from the drop-down list.
+- Select the command you want to add from the drop-down list.
 It will appear in the Quick Access toolbar.

 The Save, Undo, and Redo commands appear by default in the Quick Access toolbar.
-You may wish to add other commands to make using specific Word features more convenient for you.
+You may want to add other commands to make using specific Word features more convenient for you.